Filtrer par type

 Martucci L, Amar M, Chaussenot R, Benet G, Bauer O, de Zélicourt A, Nosjean A, Launay JM, Callebert J, Sébrié C, Galione A, Edeline JM, de la Porte S, Fossier P, Granon S, Vaillend C, Cancela JM.

-Scientific paper FASEB J., May 2019
+Article scientifique FASEB J., Mai 2019

 Abstract